 Food allergies are a growing health concern in schools across the country.
-The incidence of the peanut allergy — the deadliest of all the food allergies — fully doubled in the five-year period from 1997-2002.
+The incidence of the peanut allergy — the deadliest of all the food allergies — fully tripled in the ten-year period from 1997-2008.

 Today, more than 2 million school-aged children in this country suffer from food allergies.
 Medical experts agree that this number is increasing exponentially.
 These kids must watch every bite they eat or risk suffering a potentially life-threatening reaction known as anaphylaxis.

 With more and more young children being diagnosed every day, schools must become proactive in creating a safer environment for kids with life-threatening food allergies.
 To help, we've developed easy-to-implement guidelines so that every school can become FoodAllergy Smart™.

 Is your school FoodAllergy Smart™?